If you discover a keyboard sequence not listed here, please get in touch with us through our feedback form.

 In PowerPoint on Windows, you will be able to use a number of keyboard sequences which help you access various menu commands.
 These keyboard sequences are combinations that start with pressing the Alt key followed by a few more characters in succession.
 But with Mac versions of PowerPoint, this approach doesn't work.
 You can do something similar but even then, the process and the results are both a little different.
 Let's learn more in this tutorial:

 - Make sure you have a presentation open in PowerPoint.
-Now, press the Ctrl+F2 key combination (or Ctrl+Fn+F2, if you use a smaller keyboard on a Mac laptop).
-This will activate the Menu Bar with the Apple Mac symbol, as shown in Figure 1 (highlighted in red).
+Now, press the Ctrl + F2 key combination (or Ctrl + Fn + F2, if you use a smaller keyboard on a Mac laptop).
+Doing so will activate the Menu Bar with the Apple Mac symbol, as shown highlighted in red within Figure 1, below.
 This is an indication to signify that the Menu Bar is activated.

 Figure 1: Menu Bar activated